-Our New Zealand grown loofah have a loose fibre weave making them soft and flexible but strong and long lasting allowing them to be used in many situations around the home... bathroom, wash-house and kitchen.
+Our New Zealand grown loofah have a loose fibre weave making them soft on the skin for a gentle exfoliation but strong and long lasting allowing them to be used in many situations around the home - bathroom, wash-house and kitchen.

 The other kind of natural loofah that you can often find at the Chemist next to the pumice or sold on wooden handles are Chinese loofah, they have a tighter fibre weave making them much harder and more pumice like.
-They are heavily bleached to make them whiter, which causes them to become harder and brittle.
+They don't last as long as they are heavily bleached which causes them to become harder and and weakens the fibres.
 They are also often fumigated to be allowed into NZ.